 Students can use Dragon Naturally Speaking in the assistive technology carrels in the library and the advising offices.
 Check with disabilities services for access.
 You can also purchase this program at a discount for a personal computer and we can assist with set-up and training.

 Records audio, takes notes, records what you say or write, and will play it back.
-Available for loan from disabilities services.
+Available for loan from the instructional technology office.

 Print alternatives are coordinated by our instructional technology office.